tgubeli/code-to-prod-demo/ocp/argocd/run-demo.md

     > **NOTE**: Every Git server has its own properties, but basically you want to provide the ingress url for our webhook and when the Git server should send the hook.
 E.g: push events, PR events, etc.

-    1. Go to your application repository on GitHub, eg: https://github.com/tgubeli/reverse-words
+    1. Go to your application repository on GitHub, eg: https://github.com/<github_username>/reverse-words
     2. Click on `Settings` -> `Webhooks`
     3. Create the following `Hook`
-       1. `Payload URL`: Output of command `oc -n reversewords-ci get route reversewords-webhook -o jsonpath='https://{.spec.host}'`
+       1. `Payload URL`: Output of command `oc -n <userXY>-reversewords-ci get route reversewords-webhook -o jsonpath='https://{.spec.host}'`
        2. `Content type`: application/json
        2. `Secret`: v3r1s3cur3
        3. `Events`: Check **Push Events**, leave others blank